jovankoledin/jovankoledin.github.io/_posts/2024-12-02-How-do-lasers-actually-work.md

-## How do Lasers Actually Work?
+## How do lasers actually work?

-As an Embedded Software Engineer who writes code that runs on devices which control different kinds of lasers there are many things about them that aren't made clear when you start learning about how lasers work.
-You might be told that lasers are made by running current through a laser diode and that laser diode creates the laser beam.
+As an Embedded Software Engineer who writes code that controls lasers/directed energy systems there were many things about them that I didnt know when I started.
+You might know that lasers are made by running current through a laser diode and that laser diode creates the laser beam.
 But there is a lot more information about a laser that can be used to understand and control them.
 How do we actually control lasers?
 What is laser polarization?
 What is the phase of a laser?
 How do we convert a laser from the optical domain to the signal domain and plot a laser on an Oscilloscope?
 Below I will attempt to answer all of these questions and give you a better understanding of a really cool technology.

 ![Alt text](/images/Laser/Figure1.png)